Royal Victorian Motor Yacht Club

 View of Port Phillip from Clubhouse balcony by Simon Milligan

 4 - 4

-Our position across the bay from Port Melbourne, and has commanding views of the city skyline.
+Our position across the bay from Port Melbourne, has commanding views of the city skyline.
 The boating calendar kicks off in October with an Opening Day, where members unite to begin the festivities.
 The event commences with formalities which include the Commodore’s address and the official opening.
 Past openings have included State Premiers and Senior Naval Personnel.
-After lunch, members and guests take to their boats for the traditional sail past and blessing, an ancient tradition, to discourage bad weather and ill seas for the year.
+Following formalities, members and guests take to their boats for the traditional sail past and blessing, an ancient tradition, to discourage bad weather and ill seas for the year.

 Our 80 berths cater for boats up to 18 metres (60 feet) and offer permanent, casual and visitor accommodation.

 All berths have access to water and shore power, plus shower and toilet facilities in the clubhouse.
-We adhere to the Clean Marina Program, our participation has resulted in outstanding and efficient environmental controls and security.
+We adhere to the Clean Marina Program.
+Our participation has resulted in outstanding and efficient environmental controls and security.